Montreal Junior Canadiens: 1950 Memorial Cup

-Moving to Ottawa, Brockville, and Hull
+Moving to Ottawa, Hull, and Brockville

-In 1955, the Quebec Junior Hockey League disbanded.
-With the Canadiens as the sole-survivor of the league, they elected to play an independent schedule but still compete in the Laurier Cup seasonal tournament with the teams of the OHA.
-The Canadiens would win the Laurier Cup that year, outplaying the best of the OHA.
-The Canadiens entered the Richardson Trophy playdowns as an independent team, but lost in the finals to the OHA's Toronto Marlboros 4-games-to-3 with 1 tie.
+When the Quebec Junior Hockey League disbanded in 1955, the Canadiens played exhibition gamese and competed in the Laurier Cup with the Ontario Hockey Association (OHA).
+The Canadiens won the Laurier Cup in 1956, and entered the Memorial Cup playoffs as an independent team, but lost in the Eastern Canada finals to the OHA's Toronto Marlboros 4-games-to-3 with 1 tie.